Last week, President Obama introduced a plan to deliver free Community College tuition to all Americans. Is it the right call?

 Still More to the Answer

-Cengage Learning CEO Michael Hansen is an advocate for improving higher education, but believes there is more to the answer than increased college access.
-Instead, Michael stresses the importance of solving the problem of concerning dropout rates.
+Cengage Learning CEO Michael Hansen is an advocate for improving higher education but believes there is more to the answer than increased college access.
+Instead, Michael stresses the importance of solving the problem concerning dropout rates.

-Michael believes we need to focus more on current student experience at community colleges, rather than focusing on increasing access.
+Michael believes we need to focus more on the current student experience at community colleges than on increasing access.
 “Just providing more access is not going to be the full answer; it's going to be part of the answer.
 The critical thing we have to focus on is understanding when and why these dropouts happen in community colleges."